louridas/ansible-django/README.md

-This project contains the simplest possible [ansible](http://docs.ansible.com/ansible) playbook to provision a server for a django project and deploy new versions of the project.
+This project contains the simplest possible [ansible](http://docs.ansible.com/ansible) playbook to provision a server for a Django project and deploy new versions of the project.

+It has been forked from [technivore/ansible-django](https://github.com/technivore/ansible-django), but several changes were made so that:
+  * It works with MySQL, instead of PostgreSQL.
+  * It works with Ubuntu 16.04 servere, instead of Ubuntu 14.04 server.
+That means that it uses `systemd` instead of `upstart` for the service configuration.

 ### Assumptions

-This playbook assumes you have created an Ubuntu 14.04 server and have already set up ssh public key authentication on it.
-Assuming you have provisioned a server from a cloud provider such as AWS or Digital Ocean, you should have downloaded the private key when generating the server, or specified a keypair whose private key you already have saved.
+This playbook assumes you have created an Ubuntu 16.04 server and have already set up ssh public key authentication on it.

-It also assumes you are cool with Postgresql as your database.

 ### How to use